 - Make a wreath using the ornaments and cookie cutters

-I want to thank Heidi for the pleasure of sharing with you today!
-This is such a fun and easy project to do with your children and make special Christmas memories that will last for many years to come.
-I would love for you to stop by for a visit.
+I want to thank Heidi for the pleasure of sharing with you today.
+This is such a fun and easy project to do with children and make special Christmas memories that will last for many years to come.
+I would love for you to stop by my site for a visit.